MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-nuance-fos-setup.md

 Azure Communication Services lets you integrate the Nuance Cloud IVR bot with Omnichannel for Customer Service voice channel, and perform a contextual call transfer between them.

-The integration has the following three steps:
+The integration has the following steps:

 - Connect Azure Communication Services to the voice channel.
 - Provision an internal phone number to redirect customer's phone call to the Nuance IVR ports.
-- Setup Omnichannel to receive the escalated calls from the Nuance IVR bot.
+- Set up Omnichannel to receive the escalated calls from the Nuance IVR bot.

 ## Prerequisites